MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/readiness-assessment-fix.md

 ### Self-service Password Reset

-Self-service Password Reset (SSPR) can be enabled for all Microsoft Managed Desktop users excluding Microsoft Managed Desktop service accounts. <br><br> For more information, see [Tutorial: Enable users to unlock their account or reset passwords using Azure Active Directory self-service password reset](/azure/active-directory/authentication/tutorial-enable-sspr).
+Self-service Password Reset (SSPR) can be enabled for all Microsoft Managed Desktop users excluding Microsoft Managed Desktop service accounts. <br><br> For more information, see [Tutorial: Enable users to unlock their account or reset passwords using Microsoft Entra self-service password reset](/azure/active-directory/authentication/tutorial-enable-sspr).

 | Result  | Meaning |
 | ----- | ----- |